Wcarcamo/LPC-Template/README.md

 LPC Template
 ======================================================
-This repository provides a R Markdown template for LPC Consulting Associates, where I currently work.
+This repository provides a R Markdown template for LPC Consulting Associates, where I previously work.

 This template was made possible with the help of Michael Harper's template examples.
 If you would like to learn more, see his [templates](https://github.com/dr-harper/example-rmd-templates).